top of page

 The passengers then were jostled by a sudden shake of the car, and the young man glimpsed the reason for the young woman’s protective stance.
 Her right hand was not a real hand.
 It was a false hand, a prosthetic hand.
 This shocked the young man.
 The hand had been super-realistically rendered, so realistic in its detail it seemed, from the young man’s vantage, to be supremely unnatural in its attempt to imitate nature.

-It was though the hand been made for a doll, and as such it might have been a part of one of the finest dolls ever made.
+It was as though the hand had been made for a doll, and as such it might have been a part of one of the finest dolls ever made.
 But it would have been a doll with a too-perfect sculpted hand.

 When the young man was a small boy, his mother had brought him to the circus.
 Their seats had been high in the grandstands.
 Before the lights were dimmed and the attention of the “Ladies and Gentlemen” had been directed to the center ring, he had scanned the arena and could see a mezzanine where children in wheelchairs had been placed.
 One of the boys in a wheelchair attracted his attention because of his fitful movement.
 He twisted and jerked his head and neck and arms, rounded his shoulders, and undulated his back.
 He contorted his mouth and rolled his eyes.